 This superfood is full of saturated fat, it should be used in moderation as

-Excess of Everything is Bad.
+The excess of Everything is Bad.

 Cows ghee is considered to be healthier than other types, as it has fewer calories than Buffalo’s.